-Our RBC Policy provides sector-specific guidance to identify and prioritise adverse impacts based on the nature of the economic activity, and in many cases, the geography in which these economic activities take place.
+BNPP Am RBC Policy was last approved in August 2023 by the BNPP AM Sustainability Committee.
+It provides sector-specific guidance to identify and prioritise adverse impacts based on the nature of the economic activity, and in many cases, the geography in which these economic activities take place.
 These policies establish criteria for the exclusion of certain types of activities that present an unacceptable risk to society or the environment, such as tobacco or thermal coal production, as well as criteria for evaluating other activities, such as palm oil production, that are not strictly excluded but require closer scrutiny.
 They identify general areas where the risk of adverse impacts is more significant, and therefore help us in assessing investee companies operating within those sectors against predefined criteria.

-Our RBC Policy also establishes a common framework across investments and economic activities through the implementation of the UN Global Compact (UNGC) Principles.
+Our RBC Policy also establishes a common framework for investments and economic activities through the implementation of the UN Global Compact (UNGC) Principles.
 As the Global Compact establishes broad, aspirational principles, a risk-based approach is taken at the issuer level to assess potential breaches of international standards based on available data.
 This analysis may result in the exclusion of a company from our actively managed portfolios, or it may lead to direct engagement with the issuer to obtain more information or attempt to influence the company's behaviours.